martinpoljak/ruby-version/README.md

 ============

-**ruby-version** wraps the `RUBY_VERSION` and `RUBY_ENGINE` constant and allows version number matching on all major Ruby platforms.
+**ruby-version** wraps the `RUBY_VERSION` and `RUBY_ENGINE` constant and allows the elegant Ruby version number matching on all major Ruby platforms.
 Usage is simple:

     require "ruby-version"